dali-lab/build/milestones/index.md

 Create design documentation such as style guides and demo videos.
 Iterate fixing bugs from bug-hunt.

 Wednesday Deliverable:
-* Team Checkins with Staff <!-- putting out fires, check presetnations -->
+* Team Checkins with Staff <!-- putting out fires, check presentations -->

 * [**Week 10: DEMOS and User Feedback**](week10/):<br>
 MVP demos and testing of the projects for this term.
 The main focus will be on getting user feedback.
 Science fair style.
 Open to public.